MileHacker Logo

 Budgeting & Costs

-Bird Island brings an unique travel experience, largely because it hosts only one accommodation option: Bird Island Lodge.
-The lodge operates with full board.
+Bird Island brings an unique travel experience, largely because it has only one accommodation option: An Island for birds Lodge.
+The inn operates with full board.
 This means meals appear in your booking.
 This structure simplifies budgeting considerably.

-No traditional "budget," "mid-range," or "luxury" categories apply to varied options on A Bird sanctuary itself; it is a single lodge experience.
+No traditional "budget," "mid-range," or "luxury" categories apply to varied options on A A bird reserve itself; it is a single lodge experience.

 Currency Accepted